gcostaneto/gcostaneto/README.md

 ## Personal Profile

-Postdoctoral Associate at Cornell University (Buckler Lab) interested in prediction-based tools for crop improvement.
-I’m passionate about biometrics underlying phenomics, enviromics, and quantitative genetics for multiple environments.
-In the last 8 years, I have been improving myself in this field in which I believe is my way to contribute to the development of sustainable and climate-smart agriculture.
+I recently joined the Buckler Lab (as Postdoctoral Associate at Cornell University).
+I'm interested in prediction-based tools for crop improvement, specially about biometrics underlying phenomics, enviromics, and quantitative genetics for multiple environments.

 - I’m currently working on the interplay between large-scale envirotyping (shortly, enviromics)